Creative maths activities to try at home

 Explore our fun creative maths activities, available to download for free!
 Our activities are suitable for children aged 4-12.
 We have used this symbol* where they are best suited to older children.

 Psst!
 Parents and carers, remember all of our resources are designed for exploring as a family.
 There is no right or wrong way, so don’t be afraid to get stuck in and enjoy experimenting.
 Get creative, play, make mistakes and let children take each activity or challenge as far as they want.
 You’ll be creating positive memories of maths together as a family – an important step in building a confident, can-do attitude towards maths.

-New creative maths activities added weekly, every Monday
+New creative maths activities added weekly, throughout the summer holidays

 Maths of me activity

 This activity is all about the maths of yourself.
 Explore the numbers surrounding you and your life.

 Write a Pi Poem (Piem) or Story activity*

 A creative way to explore π!
 Try writing a poem or story using the digits in pi to 20 decimal places.

 Number squares are really useful resources.
 Set yourself challenges, discover patterns and create your own games.
 Part of ‘Monday Maths Fun Day’ (Monday 20th April 2020)

 This is a fun way to explore the digits of pi (3.1415926535) and discover the concept of infinite numbers.
 You will be using and understanding mathematical terms whilst learning interesting facts about circles.
 Part of ‘Monday Maths Fun Day’ (Monday 11th May 2020)